 There are a growing number of filtering and accountability software platforms to block access to online pornography.
-At Culture Reframed, we advise that filtering and monitoring apps should always be accompanied with open conversations with your teens, so that they develop their own ability to critically analyse porn and become porn resilient kids.
+At Culture Reframed, we advise that filtering and monitoring apps should always be accompanied with open conversations with your teens, so that they develop their own ability to critically analyze porn and become porn-resilient kids.

 Popular prevention tools include:

 - PureSight Multi